 Those entering health professions such as medicine and dentistry who are not health sciences majors enhance their transcript by official recognition of courses in areas such as bioethics, health information management, and nutrition.
 Those entering non-health professions will find that a familiarity with health determinants, the health care system, and nutrition impacts a myriad of disciplines.
 For example, communication arts and English majors can enhance their ability to present information about health, wellness, and nutrition.
 Behavioral science majors who pursue mental health careers will have a better background when helping clients make lifestyle changes.
 Engineering majors will be better positioned when working with electronic health records, nutrition-related software, and health-focused websites.

 The minor in Health Sciences requires that students take at least 15 credits from a list of health sciences courses.
 One course, HSCI 190 Community Health Implications, is required, and no more than one additional 100-level course may be taken.
 At least one 400-level course is required as well.
-This program is available to both Manhattan and Old Westbury students as most courses are offered with an online option.
-Face-to-face and blended sections are offered only at the Old Westbury campus.
+This program is available to both Long Island (Old Westbury) and New York City (Manhattan) students as most courses are offered with an online option.
+Face-to-face and blended sections are offered only at the Long Island (Old Westbury) campus.

 Minor in Health Services Administration

 Our Health Services Administration minor expands your skills and knowledge with courses in community health, management, health administration, health information management, health policy and health economics.
 This minor is open to students in all NYIT majors including those already majoring in Health Sciences or Health and Wellness.

 This minor will allow you to diversify your education and help you:

 - Gain insight into community environments, programs and institutions that affect health and health promotion

 - Integrate concepts and theories in health care management with real world situations

 - Evaluate the flow of resources in the U.S. health care system, how purchasers pay for their services, and how providers obtain their revenues

 - Critically analyze health policy proposals and health policies